jbouwh/omnikdatalogger/README.md

 system_packages: []
 python_packages:
   - cachetools
+  - dsmr-parser
 init_commands: []
 log_level: info
 ```
 The dependency for cachetools is the only 'hard' dependency.
+The `dsmr-parser` package is needed when you are using a Dutch Smart Meter (DSMR compliant) USB adapter.
 Please feel free to adjust the base log_level.

 When used with HACS the dependencies in [requirements.txt](https://github.com/jbouwh/omnikdatalogger/blob/master/requirements.txt) should be installed automatically.